The world is coming together to fight coronavirus. It can do the same for the climate crisis - KTVZ

 Yet only one crisis has inspired widespread, drastic action from countries across the globe.

-As Covid-19, the disease caused by the virus, spreads, governments, businesses and individuals around the world have undertaken unprecedented, wartime-esqe measures.
+As Covid-19, the disease caused by the virus, spreads, governments, businesses and individuals around the world have undertaken unprecedented measures akin to wartime efforts.

 Countries have been put into lockdown, schools closed, events canceled, factories shuttered, millions told to work from home and emergency funds released.
 No economic cost has been too big to stem the spread of the disease.